franciscoxavier04/pm-BIM/docs/system-admin-guide/integrations/nextcloud/oidc-sso/README.md

 Afterwards repeat the previous steps to add the `allowed-to-exchange-nextcloud-token` policy to the `nextcloud` client.

+Lastly, we need to allow Nextcloud to obtain the previously created `api_v3` scope when requesting a token.
+Navigate to "Clients", choose
+`nextcloud` and then go to the Tab called "Client Scopes".
+Press the button to "Add client scope" and select the `api_v3` scope, make sure it is set to "Optional", so that the scope is only included when it was requested.
+Afterwards to to the `openproject` client and add the scope there the same way.
+This is required so that exchanged tokens can carry the scope as well.

 ##### Configuring OpenProject

 In OpenProject it is enough to configure the ID of the Nextcloud client (in our example: `nextcloud`) as the "Storage Audience".
 This will make sure that OpenProject will attempt to exchange a token for that audience before making requests to Nextcloud: